co-cart/co-cart/plugins/cocart/readme.txt

 If you're familiar with WooCommerce, you may be wondering why using a custom session handler at all instead of the WooCommerce default session handler?
 A number of reasons but the ones that really matter are.

 - The default session handler only supports cookies.
-- The default session handler only saves changes at the end of the request in the `shutdown` hook.
-- The default session handler has no support for concurrent requests.
 - The default session handler **does not support guest customers**.
 - The default session handler **does not store additional data that maybe required to help you**.
 - More consistent with modern web.